-When the slightly built, silver-haired, French fiddle player eventually took to the stage, the audience was transfixed.
-Hanging on every word of Grappelli’s broken English accent, speaking to them of his partnership with the legendary Django Reinhardt, playing Tiger Rag, and As Time Go By from Casablanca, the school hall was transformed into a Parisian club, just as when his jazz was first conceived.
+When the slightly-built, silver-haired, French fiddle player eventually took to the stage, the audience was transfixed.
+Hanging on every word of Grappelli’s broken English, speaking to them of his partnership with the legendary Django Reinhardt, playing Tiger Rag, and As Time Goes By from Casablanca, the school hall was transformed into a Parisian club, just as when his jazz was first conceived.

-The 30 or so events included late night films in the ‘Crypt Youth Club’, Poetry, Plays, Choirs, Elysian Singers, Chamber Music and visiting musicians including the daughter of the Festival’s Musical Adviser, cellist Elizabeth Rimmer, studying at Chetham’s School in Manchester.
+The 30 or so events included late night films in the ‘Crypt Youth Club’, poetry, plays, choirs, the Elysian Singers and chamber music.
+Visiting musicians included the cellist Elizabeth Rimmer, daughter of the Festival’s Musical Adviser, who was studying at Chetham’s School in Manchester.